WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Case Study: Language

-^ Going back to our case study.
-Here are a few pieces of the domain language that will be easily recognizable by our domain experts.
-If you sat down with someone to talk about how to cook eggs, you could safely use any of these words without worrying about losing them in the language.
+^ Here are terms from the domain.

+^ A domain expert (chef, cook) can understand

-^ Some or all of these terms will in turn be reflected in our software model.
+^ Some terms may not end up in our code.

 ![left fit](img/chef.jpg)